sviznyuk/pokemon-selection/README.md

 Sort pokemon by their likelihood to win battles

 ## Preamble:
-Do analysis on a subset of data available at https://pokeapi.co/to come up with a team of 6 Pokemon that has the highest chance of winning battles.
+Do analysis on a subset of data available at https://pokeapi.co/ to come up with a team of 6 Pokemon that has the highest chance of winning battles.

 Do analysis initially based solely on the Pokemon “type” system - a system